alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-04.md

 * I always use UTF-8 **with BOM**, converting a file if necessary.
   This is the basic measure that makes the Windows tools do The Right Thing™.
 It’s *the right and conventional thing to do in Windows*, and it can be argued that it’s also the technically right (though unconventional) thing to do for multi-platform code.
 However, in an UTF-8 based Unix environment the advantages are marginal to zero while the social cost of being non-conforming be high, so for Unix specific as opposed to portable or pure Windows code I don’t recommend this measure.
 * I add an **encoding comment** as the first line of each file.
   This is a preventive measure.
-And so that comment doesn’t just assert that the source is UTF-8, but it includes at least one non-ASCII character, e.g. “π”, with an explanation of what it *should* be.
+And so that comment doesn’t just say that the source is UTF-8, but it includes at least one non-ASCII character, e.g. “π”, with an explanation of what it *should* be.
 When or if that character appears as something else (e.g. an editor that incorrectly applies Windows ANSI might translate it to “p”) one can know that something’s wrong.